lordbeerus0505/LearnWordsGRE/README.md

-<h1 align="center">Serving a react app with a flask server</h1>
+<h1 align="center">React + Flask based app to learn words from the Barron's guide for GRE</h1>

 ## Project overview

-This project shows how to serve a simple react application created by `create-react-app` with a flask server.
+This project shows how to render a full stack application with ReactJS Front End and Python Flask back end

 ## Getting Started